adrianmruf/DeBruijnCardTrick/README.md

 Readme
 =
-**Python script Here you find a python script which can be used in the for a performance of The de Bruijn Card Trick generating a LaTeX beamer presentation for the final reveal.**
+**Here you find a python script which can be used for a performance of The de Bruijn Card Trick generating a LaTeX beamer presentation for the final reveal.**

 27.04.2023